-If you are 65 or older and receive eligible pension income, you're entitled to deduct from your taxes payable a federal tax credit equal to 15%t on the first \$2,000 of pension income received plus the provincial tax credit.3
+If you're 65 or older and receive eligible pension income, you're entitled to deduct from your taxes payable a federal tax credit equal to 15% on the first \$2,000 of pension income received plus the provincial tax credit.3

 If you don't currently receive pension income, you may want to consider withdrawing \$2,000 from a RRIF each year.
-This strategy can also work where you use RRSP funds and purchase an annuity paying at least \$2,000 per year.
+This strategy can also work if you use RRSP funds to purchase an annuity paying at least \$2,000 per year.

-Note that the interest income from an insurance company guaranteed interest contract (GIC) or the interest element of a non-registered annuity contract also qualifies for the pension income credit at age 65 or older.
-For more information, see Tax Managed Strategy #14-"The pension income tax credit using an insurance company GIC" (MK2071).
+Note that the interest income from an insurance company guaranteed interest account (GIA) or the interest element of a non-registered annuity contract also gualifies for the pension income credit at age 65 or older.
+For more information, see "The pension income tax credit using an insurance company GIC."